lavanyavaikunthe07/FPGA_Fabric_Design_Architecture/DAY1.md

-# Day 1 – Introduction to FPGA Architecture and Vivado Design Flow
+# DAY 1 – Introduction to FPGA Architecture and Vivado Design Flow

 ## Objective